 (3) For section 41, an offence that involves the driving or use of a motor vehicle is a demerit point offence in WA if it is an offence under the Road Traffic Code 2000 for which a penalty is expressed as a number of points, and the number of demerit points applying to the offence is that number of points.

+[Regulation 65 amended: SL 2020/150 r.
+6.]

 66. Demerit point offences in WA and demerit points: Road Traffic (Vehicles) Act 2012

 For section 41, an offence under the Road Traffic (Vehicles) Act 2012 section 75(1) is a demerit point offence in WA, and the number of demerit points applying to the offence is 3.